lue-bird/elm-state-interface-experimental/README.md

 For a setup which allows an [optimized](https://github.com/mdgriffith/elm-optimize-level-2) build and deployment to github pages, see for example [this blog](https://github.com/lue-bird/blog).

-In case you want to create your own setup instead:
+In case you want to create your own web setup instead:

 ```elm
 port module Main exposing (main)